armorcommander/stelligent-u/03-iam/README.md

 Institute that change from the Question above.
 Recreate the stack as per Lab 3.1.5, and demonstrate how to retrieve the ARNs.

+> Add an Outputs section to the template outputting that info

 ## Lesson 3.2: Trust Relationships & Assuming Roles